Determinantal point processes with J-Hermitian correlation kernels: Acknowledgments

-On the other hand, $(1-\varepsilon)^{|\gamma\cap \Delta|}>0$ for all $\gamma\in\Gamma$.
-Hence, which is a contradiction. \end{proof} I am extremely grateful to Grigori Olshanski for the formulation of the problem and for many useful discussions and suggestions.
+I am extremely grateful to Grigori Olshanski for the formulation of the problem and for many useful discussions and suggestions.
 I wish also to thank Marek Bo\.zejko for a discussion on positive definite kernels.
+I am grateful to the anonymous referee for several useful suggestions.